-Former Giant Harland Svare, Rams, Chargers coach dies at 89
+Harland Svare, ex-Giant and Rams, Chargers coach, dies at 89

 Lane Kiffin of the Raiders and Sean McVay, the Rams’ current coach, subsequently were made head coaches at younger ages.

 Svare was a 17th-round draft choice of the Rams in 1953 out of Washington State.
-After two seasons, he joined the Giants prior to the 1955 season.
+He joined the Giants prior to the 1955 season.

 In coach Tom Landry’s defense, Svare lined up at left linebacker, next to Hall of Fame middle linebacker Sam Huff.
 He started all 13 games in 1956, including the 47-7 rout of the Chicago Bears in the championship game.
-Svare also played in championship games loss to the Baltimore Colts in 1958 – the “Greatest Game Ever Played” – and 1959.
+Svare also played in championship-game losses to the Baltimore Colts in 1958 — the “Greatest Game Ever Played” — and 1959.

 The Giants’ defense of the late 1950s also included two other Hall of Famers, Andy Robustelli and Emlen Tunnell.